gl1tterbomb/gl1tterbomb/README.md

 uhh I like cool jets n any vehicles

-ngh Role playing.
+ngh Roleplay.
 I rarely do role-playing and play as characters, but I still like and miss them.

 animals and aquatic animals! like lions, sea bunnies, sharks,